SolidDigital/masseuse/README.md

 ## Release Notes

+* 0.1.1 - 2014-01-09 - bug fix:
+    * ensuring that masseuse view configs can pass view specific formatters and binders
 * 0.1.0 - 2014-01-08 - new feature:
     * added plugin that allows the use of rivets with models, collections, views
 * 0.0.3 - 2014-01-07 - bug fix: